Harmelodic/coding-guidelines/README.md

 - `av1-encoder`
 - etc.

-Just looking at those application names, you get the feel of how the system is split up, and what each application is doing, right?
-That's a sign your naming your applications well.
+With these application names, it is clear how the system is split up, and what each application is doing.

 ## Splitting code

-Keeping all your code in one file can be good for little scripts or very small programs, but code will eventually reach the point where it is much more maintainable to have the code organised into multiple files, packages, or even projects.
+Keeping all the code in one file can be good for little scripts or very small programs, but code will eventually reach the point where it is much more maintainable to have the code organised into multiple files, packages, or even projects.

 Never have a file/package/project named "utils" or "utilities".
 If this feels appropriate, code is either being split or